fadedled/Katsu/README.md

 $> make docs
 ```

-The Katsu Developer Manual is a work-in-progress, but the current version can be found here:
+The Katsu Developer Manual is a work-in-progress, the current version can be found here:

 [Katsu Developer Manual](./res/katsu_dev_man.pdf)